Homes

 Chanel and her husband had to hire a second contractor to redo the concrete, bringing the total cost of the project up to $9,650 — more than twice what they would have paid if the job was done right in the first place.

-“That’s why it’s very important to ensure that the contractor they hire has their own commercial general liability policy, because if they damage the home, you can make a claim against their policy,” he says.
+“That’s why it’s very important to ensure that the contractor you hire has their own commercial general liability policy, because if they damage the home, you can make a claim against their policy,” he says.

-In Chanel’s case, she either would have been able to file a lawsuit against the company or have their insurance company pay to fix the damaged garage property.
 Instead, they reported the incident to the Better Business Bureau, an organization that tries to help consumers get compensation when dealing with business malpractice.
-Unfortunately, she told me that it wasn’t an easy process and they ended up getting very little back.
+Unfortunately, she told me that it wasn’t an easy process, and they ended up getting very little back.